josephmontes/VAA/README.md

     - League average K% is 22.1%
     - To futher support this, I investigated their Whiff% and found that the Whiff% for this group of hitters is 21.4%
       - League average Whiff% is 24.8%
-- Every hitter on this list has strong potential to hit 4-Seam Fastballs at an above average rate going forward because of their displayed ability to hit this more difficult type of the 4-Seam Fastball that is trending
+- Every hitter on this list has a positive outlook in regards to their production against 4-Seam Fastballs because of their displayed ability to hit this more difficult type of the 4-Seam Fastball that is trending
   - Since it is statistically easier to hit the other type of 4-Seam Fastball that they are not hitting *as* well, it is a safer bet to make on these batters that they will be above average 4-Seam Fastball hitters going forward
-- Players on there multiple times: DJ LeMahieu, Jose Altuve, Isiah Kiner-Falefa, Bryan Reynolds, Josh Rojas, Loudres Gurriel Jr., Yoan Moncada, Carlos Santana, Manny Machado, Josh Donaldson

 ## PLAYER SPOTLIGHT
 ### Max Muncy & Kyle Schwarber